Michigan State vs. Kansas State Predictions & Picks - NCAA Tournament Sweet 16

 Michigan State vs. Kansas State Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Thursday's contest that pits the Michigan State Spartans (21-12) against the Kansas State Wildcats (25-9) at Madison Square Garden should be a close matchup based on our computer prediction, which projects a final score of 72-69 in favor of Michigan State.
-Tipoff is at 6:30 PM ET on March 23.
+Thursday's contest between the Michigan State Spartans (21-12) and the Kansas State Wildcats (25-9) at Madison Square Garden is expected to be a tight matchup, as our computer prediction projects a final score of 72-69, with Michigan State taking home the win.
+Game time is at 6:30 PM ET on March 23.

-Based on our computer prediction, Kansas State is a good bet to cover the spread, which is currently listed at 1.5.
-The two teams are projected to go over the 137.5 total.
+Based on our computer prediction, Kansas State projects to cover the 1.5-point spread in its matchup versus Michigan State.
+The total is currently listed at 137.5, and the two teams are projected to exceed it.

 Michigan State vs. Kansas State Game Info & Odds